-The Board then made a series of further errors in analyzing Genentech's original claims.
-Based on a single inartful statement in the prosecution history, the Board misconstrued the term "extend the time to disease progression ... without increase in overall severe adverse events" to require comparing the claimed combination with an untreated patient-i.e., a cancer patient receiving no treatment whatsoever.
-The Board did so even though (1) the specification disclosed comparisons to patients treated with paclitaxel alone, but no comparisons to untreated patients; (2) the claims speak in terms of not increasing "adverse events," plainly indicating a comparison to some treatment; (3) as a matter of basic medical ethics, a patient cannot be left untreated; and (4) when read in context, the statement from the prosecution history that the Board relied on was not a clear and unmistakable disclaimer.
+Much of the dispute before the Board turned on the meaning of the claim term "extend the time to disease progression in said human patient, without increase in overall severe adverse events."
+Based on a single inartful statement in the prosecution history, the Board construed this term in a way that did not match what Genentech taught in its specification or the subject matter it wants to protect.
+Specifically, the Board misconstrued this term to require comparing the claimed combination with an untreated patient-i.e., a cancer patient receiving no treatment whatsoever.
+The Board did so even though (1) the specification disclosed comparisons to patients treated with paclitaxel alone, but no comparisons to untreated patients; (2) the claims speak in terms of not increasing "adverse events,"

+plainly indicating a comparison to some treatment; (3) as a matter of basic medical ethics, a patient cannot be left untreated; and (4) when read in context, the statement from the prosecution history that the Board relied on was not a clear and unmistakable disclaimer.
 Under the correct construction, which requires comparing the combined treatment to treatment with paclitaxel alone, there was no sound basis to rule that Genentech's claims are unpatentable.